-Schools are facing increased staffing, cleaning and PPE costs as a result of the COVID-19 pandemic.
+After facing increased staffing, cleaning and PPE costs as a result of the COVID-19 pandemic, academies are now facing increased costs from recent pay awards and rise in energy costs.
 Therefore, the schools are having to make savings against budget headings.
 All schools are suffering from the demographic dip in births and are low in terms of pupil numbers.
-From 2018/19, pupil numbers have started to increase as higher numbers come through from First Schools and as a result of new house builds in the area although progress maybe slowed by the affect of COVID-19 on the construction industry and the housing market.
+From 2018/19, pupil numbers have started to increase as higher numbers come through from First Schools and as a result of new house builds in the area although progress maybe slowed by the effect of COVID-19 on the construction industry and the housing market.
 County Council projections show a gradual and significant increase in pupil numbers over the next 10 years.
 However, these increases may be offset by the increase in admissions in nearby schools.
-The opening of a new secondary school in an adjacent area in September 2018 and JCB academy accepting Yr9 children all pose potential risks.
+The opening of a new secondary school in an adjacent area in September 2018 and JCB academy accepting Year 9 children all pose potential risks.
 The ULT risk register is updated half termly and reviewed by all Trustee sub committees 6 times a year.